 Outside there are many other kinds of eatable plants like artichokes and berries so you can have a lot to compose your shot.

 The park where this restaurant is located has bridges, water, and a family of grey herons living there.
 Be the next NetGeo photographer after your travels.

 Go for the Canal tours

-Pay attention to all the sides of the boat, choose a week day and get away from high seasons.
-And you want to aim for the emptiest boat you can find, ok?
+Pay attention to all the sides of the boat, choose a weekday and get away from high seasons.
+And you want to aim for the emptiest ship you can find, ok?
 There is so much to see and photograph that will make you go from left to right at least 100x during the ride.